 - Kaixa's Side Basshar from Kamen Rider Faiz changes from a motorcycle into a bipedal, open-cockpit walker with tons of missiles.

-- And now we have Kamen Rider Gaim and his Watermelon Arms, which is as large as the Power Dizer and can swich between a giant watermelon form, a flight-equipped mode and its main humanoid fighting form that ressembles a cross between a giant samurai and a small Zaku.
+- And now we have Kamen Rider Gaim and his Suika Arms, which is as large as the Power Dizer and can swich between a giant watermelon form, a flight-equipped mode and its main humanoid fighting form that ressembles a cross between a giant samurai and a small Zaku.

 - Avatar has Colonel Quaritch's AMP Suit, which topples over when defeated, and marches in the Premium Limited Edition of the game.